-BSN-DNP Option
+BSN-DNP Concentration

 The BSN-DNP option is offered exclusively as a 3-year, full-time program of study.
 Students who are unable to progress in the full-time program reapply when they are able to attend the program full-time.
 BSN-DNP students are required to attend a 2-day program orientation on the NMSU campus in Las Cruces NM at the start of Fall semester in their first year.
-BSN-DNP students are also required to attend a week-long clinical seminar on the NMSU campus during the first week of the summer semester prior to their third year in the program.
+BSN-DNP students are also required to attend a week-long clinical seminar on the NMSU campus prior to their third year in the program.
 Students who are not able to attend these on campus events will not be able to progress in the program.

-MSN-DNP Option
+MSN-DNP Concentration